 What is a Sophisticated Investor?

-A sophisticated investor is used to refer to an individual or a class of individuals with vast knowledge and experience in investment and business matters, alongside high net worth that allows them to go for high-risk investment opportunities.
+A sophisticated investor is a term used to refer to an individual or a class of individuals with vast knowledge and experience in investment and business matters, alongside high net worth that allows them to go for high-risk investment opportunities.
 Under financial regulation laws, a sophisticated investor has a special status, and the judicial treatment for being classified as such varies by country.

 - A sophisticated investor refers to one of the categories of an individual or an institution with vast market knowledge and experience in both financial and business matters in addition to significant wealth and income streams.